 You will want to update or add content to your site as your target market changes.
 Having a user-friendly Content Management System like WordPress enables you to make changes more easily.

 You should also decide if you choose a platform that you have little experience using, that the web design firm you hire offers training.
+Likewise, you may want to invest in hiring a company that offers WordPress Maintenance Plans, so that your website stays updated.

 10. State Your Budget and Priorities